Ant-C-tech/kottans-frontend/README.md

 #### Front-End Performance Checklist 2019

-When I started study HTML and CSS I have spended a lot of time learning Site Performance and conducting experiments on my landings with Google Page Speed to change performance index of them.
+When I started study HTML and CSS I have spent a lot of time learning Site Performance and conducting experiments on my landings with Google Page Speed to change performance index of them.
 Now it is obviously that some things I was doing correct, some things I was doing wrong, but I even did not know about most of patterns.
 Now I have a whole science named "Front-End Performance".
 It will takes a lot of time to study it but it is necessary.
 Thanks author and Kottans for this article.

 #### Website Performance Optimization - Udacity course

 Now I have the list of simple rules to optimizate my sites and I know how use Network tab of DevTools.
-These knowledges open many ways to practice with Google SpeedPage and other apps for analizing the performance of my projects.
+These knowledges open many ways to practice with Google SpeedPage and other apps for analysing the performance of my projects.

 <details><summary>My results</summary>
 <p>